1. Streamline Client

 Replenishment parameters are the controls that affect a replenishment plan calculated by Streamline.
 In other words, they are the inputs of the replenishment plan calculation process.
 Streamline’s replenishment parameters can be divided into three categories:

-The description, requirements, and default values for the replenishment parameters are given in the table below.
+A description, requirements, and default values for the replenishment parameters are given in the table below.

 |Parameter||Description||Given in||Format||Default value|

-|Horizon||The number of future periods for which you want to build a replenishment plan.||Data aggregation periods||Integer||12|
+|Horizon||The number of future periods for which you want to build an ordering plan.||Data aggregation periods||Integer||12|

 |Replenishment strategy||The method that drives the replenishment process.
-There are two options: Min/max strategy and Periodic strategy.||Periodic strategy|
+There are two options, Min/max strategy and Periodic strategy.||Periodic strategy|

 |Safety stock periods||The number of future periods which demand is used as the Safety stock.||Data aggregation periods||Integer or fractional number (example: 1.5)||1.0|